openbabel/documentation/Command-line_tools/babel.rst

 Open Babel uses a SDF-like property (internally this is stored in the class OBPairData) in preference to a descriptor if one exists in the molecule.
 So with the example file, which can be found here_::

-  babel filterset.sdf -osmi --filter "logP>5"
+  obabel filterset.sdf -osmi --filter "logP>5"

 converts only a molecule with a property logP=10.900, since the others do not have this property and logP, being also a descriptor, is calculated and is always much less than 5.